 E-RIHS in EU landscape

-In 2016 E-RIHS entered the ESFRI roadmap as the unique project in the field of social and cultural innovation.
+In 2016 E-RIHS entered the European Strategy Forum on Research Infrastructures (ESFRI) roadmap as the unique project in the field of social and cultural innovation.
 European heritage science is globally leading, and is supported by innovative research techniques that require complementary skills and knowledge from a range of disciplines.

 In this context, E-RIHS connects researchers and delivers innovation in heritage science by interfacing humanities research with science, technology, engineering and mathematics (STEM), as well as information and communications technologies (ICT).